PathologyDataScience/triteia/README.md

 # simple-triton

-A simple Python client for efficient inference with the NVIDIA Triton inference server.
+A Python client for NVIDIA Triton inference.

 See the [user guide](#user-guide) to read about concepts and to get started with examples.
 Details on testing and implementation are located in the [developer guide](#developer-guide).